 The LEH funds a variety of program formats including, but not limited to, planning, discussion, exhibition, short-term consultancies, and media projects.
 As the field of humanities continues to grow and diversify, the LEH remains open to new formats.
-Special consideration is given to projects that generate content for the wider audiences of Louisiana Cultural Vistas magazine and Know Louisiana, the Digital Encyclopedia of Louisiana.
+Special consideration is given to projects that generate content for the wider audiences of 64 Parishes magazine and Know Louisiana, the Digital Encyclopedia of Louisiana.

 - Discussion: This category includes projects that enable humanities scholars to meet directly with a public audience.
 Discussion projects may take the form of symposia, community forums, debates, conferences, seminars, workshops, discussion groups, lectures, and panel discussions.

 - Documentary Film or Radio: This category provides funds for the production of documentary projects that use one or more humanities disciplines to examine a topic(s) of Louisiana history and/or culture.

 - Digital Media: Accessible to the public through the Internet, this format consists of interpretive virtual exhibits of local history and culture, folklore/folkways and museum exhibits.
 The site developed may also be interactive and include teacher guidelines and curriculum materials.